zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  when they are angry.
 Russ says, “Don’t be like that.
 Ho w many people did you invite?”
 Irene says, “I’m not telling you anything.”
 Of  course, they’re brother and sister so sometimes they don’t get along, they don’t play nice with each other, they’re not friendly to each other.

 Irene says, “I know what you’re thinking.
 You want to pu ll pranks on us.”
 To “pull pranks” (pranks) means to do something to another person, usually something that would be funny or something that would be embar rassing.
 It’s playing a joke on someone, often a physical sort of thing.
 So for examp le, when I was growing up it was sometimes common for my friends and I to run ar ound in our neighborhood and go up to a house and knock on the d oor or ring the doorbell and then run away and wait for the person to come out,  and of course, no one would be there.
 Now, that’s not very funny to me now, but I guess when I was younger it was funny.
 That would be a prank that you w ould pull on someone.
 So we use the verb “to pull” with this particular expressi on.
-“Pull” has many different meanings in English; take a look at our Lear ning Guide for some additional explanations.
+“Pull” has many different meanings in English; take a look at our Learning Guide for some additional explanations.

 Russ says, “No, I don’t,” meaning I will not pull pranks o n you and your friends.
 He says, “I just want to know how many giggling girls in sleeping bags I’ll have to step over to get to the kitchen.”
 To “giggle” (giggle)  means to laugh, usually to laugh in very high voice [Jeff giggles].
 I can’t do it ve ry well because I’m not a girl.
 But girls, especially young girls are often seen or  heard giggling.
 Usually it’s because you are embarrassed or because there’s something fun ny that’s happened.
 It’s something we associate mostly with young gi rls.
 Giggling girls, in this case, will be in sleeping bags.
 I mentioned sleepin g bags a few minutes ago; a “sleeping bag” is a long, warm, thick piece of materia l (a fabric) that is filled often with feathers, and it allows you to sleep on the  ground and still stay warm.
 So, it’s like a big blanket that has a zipper on the sid e so that you can stay warm.
 It’s often used for camping outdoors, but it could also be used at someone’s house.
 When you are sleeping on the floor, you could sl eep in a sleeping bag.
 So all the kids, when they came over for the slumber part y, would bring their own sleeping bag.
 So, Russ says, “I just want to know how man y giggling girls in sleeping bags I’ll have to step over to get to the kitch en.”
 The idea here is that the girls will be sleeping probably out in the main, o r in what we would call the “living room,” and since the kitchen is often next to that , if he wants to go to the kitchen he’ll have to step over these girls in the sleeping  bags to get there.